pfdubois/BridgeBidding/source/Resources.rst

 #.
 Marty Bergen (http://martybergen.com) has audio-visual courses in addition to books
    and pamphlets.

 #.
-Rob Barrington and Gavin Wolpert have produced five years (as of 2024) of free
+Rob Barrington and Gavin Wolpert have produced years of free
    "Wednesday Morning Tournament" episodes on Barrington's YouTube channel "Bridge Lesson".
 Each episode is a very careful collaboration on 8 hands.